Report on Fees and Other Forms of Remuneration and Report on Your Investment Performance: Everything You Need to Know

 As a result of changes made by regulators to improve the information provided to investors, all securities brokers in Canada are required to disclose new information to their clients.
-To meet these regulatory requirements, Desjardins Online Brokerage will introduce two new annual reports for all clients in early 2017:
+To meet these regulatory requirements, Desjardins Online Brokerage produces, since 2016, the two following annual reports, which will accompany the year-end portfolio statement:

-- Annual Report on Charges and Other Compensation, which will provide a detailed list of account fees.
+- Annual Report on Charges and Other Compensation, which list all changes related to your account.

 - Investment Performance Report, which will provide information about the performance of your brokerage accounts.

-These changes are meant to better harmonize reporting conventions by having all securities dealers in Canada use the same method to calculate performance.
+These reports are meant to provide investors with greater transparency and to better harmonize reporting conventions by having all securities dealers in Canada use the same method to calculate performance.

 The information in these reports is obtained from sources we believe to be reliable, but is not guaranteed by Desjardins Online Brokerage and may be incomplete.
 These reports have been prepared for information purposes, to facilitate the management of your portfolio and do not constitute tax documents.
 We wish to point out that your statement is the official document that always takes precedence over the information contained herein.